blackbird-tr/RestaurantFinderApp/README.md

 *   React Native - The framework that brings mobile development to the next level.
 *   TypeScript - The language of champions.
-*   Redux - State management made easy.
 *   Axios - For all your HTTP request needs.
-*   React Navigation - Seamless navigation experience.
 *   Styled Components - Elegant and dynamic styling.
+*   React Router - Seamless navigation for your React applications.
+*   Yelp API - Access business reviews and ratings effortlessly.

 ## ⚡️ Getting Started